Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Introduction

-In this work we will confine our interest to two problems.
-The first one is the ``missing mass problem'' in galaxies--the mass discrepancy between the one measured by rotational speeds of stars inside a spiral galaxy and the one predicted from its stellar matter distribution.
-Another one is the anomalous precession of the planets inside the solar system recently reported, the explanation of which cannot be found within the standard framework.
+In this work, we will confine our interest to two problems.
+The first one is the ``missing mass problem'' in galaxies--the discrepancy between mass measured by rotational speeds of stars inside a spiral galaxy and mass predicted from its stellar matter distribution.
+Another problem is the recently reported anomalous precession of planets inside the solar system, the explanation of which cannot be found within the standard framework.
 The model we propose to solve these two problems at the same time is a very special string model.
-The model, first discovered by Nappi and Witten~\cite{Nappi:1993ie}, falls into a general class of exactly solvable string models but it has the added merit that all effects due to the finite size of the strings are taken into account.
-In other words it is a {{\it bona fide}} string model.
-And it lives in four dimension spacetime which resembles as closely as possible to Minkowski spacetime but with the presence of the string gauge field.
-Due to the existence of the string gauge field, the geodesics in this four dimensional space-time are concentric circles instead of the usual straight lines in Minkowski spacetime.
+The model, first discovered by Nappi \& Witten~\citep{Nappi:1993ie}, falls into a general class of exactly solvable string models but it has the added merit that all effects due to the finite size of the strings are taken into account.
+In other words it is a {\it bona fide} string model, and it lives in four dimension spacetime which closely resembling Minkowski spacetime but with the presence of the string gauge field.
+Due to the existence of the string gauge field, the geodesics in this 4D space-time are concentric circles instead of the usual straight lines in Minkowski spacetime.
 This is analogous to the Laudau orbits of an electron in the presence of a magnetic field.
-Thus Cheung et al \cite{CheungGRC0:2007} proposed the model to explain the galaxy rotation curves in spiral galaxies in lieu of Cold Dark Matter (CDM).
-In this paper we are going to extend their work with a direct comparison of goodness of fit of the string model with the CDM model in galaxy rotation curves fitting.
-Furthermore we are going to apply the idea to explain the anomalous precession of planets' perihelions in the solar system.
+Thus Cheung, Kao and Savvidy~\citep{CheungGRC0:2007} proposed the model to explain the galaxy rotation curves in spiral galaxies in lieu of Cold Dark Matter (CDM).
+In this paper we extend their work with a direct comparison of the goodness of fit of the string model with the CDM model in galaxy rotation curves fitting.
+Furthermore we apply the idea to the solar system planetary perihelion precessions in order to infer further constraints on the model's parameters.